JoeyStanley/real/_posts/2019-02-07-vowel-overlap-in-r-advanced-topics.md

 ~~~~~~

 <span class="sidenote">Again, this shows that I don't fully understand the math behind the MANOVA test.
 I wish I did…</span>
-Now, apparently `manova` can handle less data than `kerneloverlap` can, because the only reason that crashed is because one of my fake speakers had zero tokens of <span style="font-variant:small-caps;">pull</span>.
+Now, apparently `manova` can handle less data than `kerneloverlap` can, because the only reason that crashed is because one of my fake speakers had zero tokens of <sc>pull</sc>.
 I'll try it again but pooling all my data together.
 If there's even just one token, it'll actually run and return a value for you.

 ~~~~~~r
 all_pairs %>%